wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***"master of his own establishment"***

-***"My own complete happiness, and the home-centred interests which rise up around the man who first finds himself master of his own establishment, we're sufficient to absorb all my attention."***
+***"My own complete happiness, and the home-centred interests which rise up around the man who first finds himself master of his own establishment, were sufficient to absorb all my attention."***
 ***- Dr. Watson. <ins>The Adventures and Memoirs of Sherlock Holmes</ins>, "A Scandal In Bohemia", Sir Arthur Conan Doyle, 1892***

 # ***"the old home town ... "***